 Single leg squat test:

 Put a sturdy chair or box behind you for safety.
 Stand with arms extended at shoulder height or overhead.
 Balance on one leg with opposite leg extended out front.
-Squat down as far as possible, with back straight and stance knee over third toe.
-Raise body back up to original position until knee and hip of supporting leg is straight.
+Squat down as far as possible, with back straight and stance knee over the third toe.
+Raise body back up to original position until the knee and hip of supporting leg is straight.
 Can you do this at least 5-10 times with good form (keeping your shin vertical and getting your thigh parallel)?
 You pass.
 (And this is hard, so nice job!)